Causes of Jaw Tension — 3 Reasons TMD Develops

 A Reassuring Note

-Jaw pain can change when you understand what’s driving it.
+Jaw tension can change when you understand what’s driving it.

 When you stop treating everything as the same problem, the body often responds more positively — and with less resistance.